QILINXIE02/reading-notes/201/class7.md

 3. **Encapsulation:** Constructors can be used to encapsulate the initialization process and hide implementation details, promoting clean and maintainable code.

-**Difference in "this" for object literals vs. constructors:**
+**Difference in `this` for object literals vs. constructors:**

-In an object literal, "this" refers to the current object being defined.
-In a constructor function, "this" refers to the newly created object instance.
-The "this" keyword is used to access and assign properties and methods to the object under construction in both cases.
+In an object literal, `this` refers to the current object being defined.
+In a constructor function, `this` refers to the newly created object instance.
+The `this` keyword is used to access and assign properties and methods to the object under construction in both cases.

 # Object Prototypes Using a Constructor

 **Prototypes and Inheritance analogy:**

-In my previous work experience as a bookshop manager, I can relate prototypes and inheritance to the concept of book categories and subcategories.
-Imagine the bookshop as a constructor function, and each book category (e.g., fiction, non-fiction) as a prototype.

-- The "fiction" prototype contains common properties and methods shared among all fiction books, like the genre, author, and a summary.

-- Each specific book (e.g., "To Kill a Mockingbird") is an instance created from the "fiction" prototype, inheriting its properties and methods.

-- Subcategories (e.g., "mystery" within "fiction") can have their own prototypes, inheriting properties from the broader category (e.g., "fiction").

-This inheritance structure allows for efficient organization and reusability of properties and methods, mirroring how prototypes and inheritance work in JavaScript.
+In my previous work experience as a tutor.
+Prototypes in JavaScript are like a "Teaching Template" that contains general teaching methods and materials used for various subjects.

+Inheritance is when different subjects, such as Mathematics, History, and Science, inherit the general teaching materials and methods from the "Teaching Template" (prototype).
+They also add their own subject-specific content.
+This is similar to objects in JavaScript inheriting properties and methods from a prototype while adding their unique properties and methods.

 ## Things I want to know more about:

-- Further details on advanced JavaScript concepts, such as closures, promises, and async/await.
-- Best practices for responsive web design and CSS frameworks.
-- Strategies for optimizing website performance and SEO.
-- The latest trends and developments in front-end web development, including new technologies and tools.
+1. How can tables be more accessible when it comes to web development in the future